BeardBear33/mod-guild-village/README.md

 - Multiple types of currencies

+- Every month, a PvE event triggers an enemy raid on the village.

 - Ability to expand the village with defensive structures for the monthly event, with repeatable purchases (e.g. mines, harpoons, etc.)

 - Option to reposition guards through a Gossip menu

-- An NPC that converts guild currency into random crafting materials or finished items up to a certain item level depending on the current phase
+- An NPC that converts guild currency into random crafting materials or finished items up to a certain item level

 - Expedition – purchase heroes that can be sent into dungeons or raids